-Joseph van Batenburg-Sherwood is currently a Research Fellow in the Department of Bioengineering at Imperial College London.
+Joseph van Batenburg-Sherwood is a Lecturer in the Department of Bioengineering at Imperial College London.
 He has an MEng in Mechanical Engineering from King’s College London and a PhD in Biofluid Dynamics from University College London.

-His research is covers multiple aspects of biofluid dynamics, with particular focus on experimental techniques to yield precise data on microscale biological flows.
-His current research interests include the effects of altered red blood cell properties in microvascular diseases and the role of aqueous humour flow in intraocular pressure regulation and ventilator design for resource-limited settings.
+His research covers multiple aspects of biofluid dynamics, with a focus on experimental techniques to yield precise data on microscale biological flows.
+His particular interests include the effects of altered red blood cell properties in microvascular diseases, the role of aqueous humour flow in intraocular pressure regulation and ventilator design for resource-limited settings.

 Sherwood JM, Stamer WD, Overby DR, 2019, A model of the oscillatory mechanical forces in the conventional outflow pathway, Journal of the Royal Society Interface, Vol:16, ISSN:1742-5662

 et al., 2016, Measurement of outflow facility using iPerfusion, PLOS One, Vol:11, ISSN:1932-6203, Pages:1-29

 et al., 2014, Spatial Distributions of Red Blood Cells Significantly Alter Local Haemodynamics, PLOS One, Vol:9, ISSN:1932-6203

 et al., 2014, Hematocrit, viscosity and velocity distributions of aggregating and non-aggregating blood in a bifurcating microchannel, Biomechanics and Modeling in Mechanobiology, Vol:13, ISSN:1617-7959, Pages:259-273